 How to make a yarn ball with a yarn winder

-A yarn winder is a great piece of equipment to turn your skeins into yarn cakes - it’s definitely worth having one in your stash!
+A yarn winder is a great piece of equipment to turn your hanks into yarn cakes - it’s definitely worth having one in your stash!
 You’ll need a yarn swift to go with it, to keep your yarn tension consistent while you wind the ball - it looks like a wooden umbrella and it holds your yarn as you wind, rotating as you work.